 In the last five-and-a-half years, the chain has stored, packaged and handed off more than two-and-a-half million pounds nationwide.
-Members of the local food banks pick up the food, which is often healthier than the packaged variety donated in food drives.
+Members of local food banks pick up the food, which is often healthier than the packaged variety donated in food drives.

 DR. PHYLLIS AGRAN, Pediatrician: Hi.
 How are you today?

-HARI SREENIVASAN: On the consumer end, the Waste Not Coalition is also working to convince Orange County health care providers to ask questions about hunger during routine primary care visits.
+HARI SREENIVASAN: On the consumer end, the Waste Not coalition is also working to convince Orange County health care providers to ask questions about hunger during routine primary care visits.

 DR. PHYLLIS AGRAN: Is there any time in the last couple of months that you have had difficulty financially purchasing adequate food, fresh fruits and vegetables for him or your family?